evolaemp/online_cognacy_ident/README.md

 python -m unittest discover online_cognacy_ident
 ```

+If you run into difficulties, please make sure you have tried the setup in a
+fresh virtual environment before opening an issue.

 ### windows users

 Installing `python-igraph` on windows may not work via `pip install python-igraph`.